-The biggest single consumer of power is the monitor.
-Up to 10% more battery life can gained simply by reducing monitor brightness.
+The biggest single consumer of power is the display backlight.
+Up to 10% more battery life can gained simply by reducing display brightness.
 Since our laptops don’t currently have an ambient light sensor, brightness needs manual adjustment with Fn+F8 and Fn+F9.

 Every running program in Ubuntu consumes the battery.
 This could be a program that is part of the operating system, or a program currently in use like Firefox or Libre Office.
 We recommend using TLP to quickly reduce overall power consumption and using powertop to check what software is consuming the battery.